JTBWatchDog/DF_Garden/src/site/notes/OC sheets/Amvera Yuu'rik.md

 Personality: The majority will only ever see the 'legit' side of Amvera, which really is only *partially* fabricated.
 She can be quite restrained, not in that she's averse to socializing but that she keeps much close to her chest.

 Behind that quiet and solid reservation lies a wild ferocity.
 Two seemingly contradictory sides of the same coin: Gentleness, but also cruelty; Brutality, but also gentility; As able to mend wounds as she is to deal them.
-Despite lying beyond the pale without doubt, her moral compass is specifically defined, inflexible, and she adheres to it stubbornly.
+Despite lying beyond the pale without doubt, her moral code is specifically defined and she adheres to it stubbornly.
 Perhaps because it's now her only anchor— Perhaps not.

 Likes/Dislikes: